NVE/ebm/docs/source/heating_systems.rst

 2024 are 4,5 % "Gas" and 10,5 % "HP Central heating - Electric boiler".
 As 10 % of 5 % has changed from one heating system
 to another, as per the table.

-After calibration and forecasting the resulting heating system fractions for houses are shown in the figure below.
+An example on how the forecasted heating systems are shown in the figure below.
+Here the share of air-air heatpumps is increased over time by shrinking the share of "Electriciy - Bio" and increasing the share of "HP - Electricty - Bio".

 .. raw:: html
   :file: images\Hus.html